destenson/kalman-filter-rs/PRPs/01-comprehensive-documentation.md

 # PRP: Comprehensive Documentation for Kalman Filter Library

 ## Goal
-Transform the kalman_filter crate from undocumented to the most well-documented Kalman filter library in the Rust ecosystem, enabling immediate adoption and understanding by users of all expertise levels.
+Transform the kalman_filters crate from undocumented to the most well-documented Kalman filter library in the Rust ecosystem, enabling immediate adoption and understanding by users of all expertise levels.

 ## Why
 - **Current State**: Empty README.md (1 line), sparse rustdoc comments